jorichmsft/nodejs/httphello/readme.txt

-Very basic http hello world from nodejs.org
+Very basic http hello world from nodejs.org that is setup to automatically build + run on Windows Server Containers using Docker + gitwatcher.

-07/26/2016
+07/28/2016

 https://nodejs.org/en/about/